Steel fence post

 While T-Posts are more common in the United States, Y-posts are more common in Australia and New Zealand where they are sometimes called either star pickets or "Waratahs", after the company which registered a patent for them in 1926.

-In New Zealand Waratahs are often used for trail blazing.
+In New Zealand, Waratahs are often used for trail blazing.

-In areas (such as the British Isles) where treated timber is relatively inexpensive, wooden fence-posts are used and steel ones are unusual for agricultural purposes.
-In the British Isles steel posts are however often used for fencing into solid rock.
+In areas where treated timber is relatively inexpensive, such as the British Isles, wooden fence-posts are used and steel ones are unusual for agricultural purposes.
+In the British Isles, steel posts are, however, often used for fencing into solid rock.
 In this case a hole is drilled into the rock, and the post is fixed using cement or epoxy.

-In Australia these are normally called a star picket and sizing is by length, normally one notch on the top and holes down the length.
+In Australia these are normally called a star picket, and sizing is by length, normally one notch on the top and holes down the length.
 They are often covered in a black bituminous coating.

 A steel post on a standard seven wire fence in New Zealand.

 End-on view of a T-post, showing the T-shape that gives the post its name.

 Two T-posts and red post pounder (or driver) used to drive them into the ground.
 The flat plate helps stabilize the post, which is driven into the ground until the plate is buried.